 Which is the world’s oldest brewery?

-So, which is the world’s oldest monastic brewery: Weltenburg or Weihenstephan?
+So, which is the world’s oldest brewery: Weltenburg or Weihenstephan?
 Whilst Weihenstephan claims to be the world’s oldest brewery, Weltenburg makes the claim of being the world’s oldest monastic brewery.
 Both breweries began operations at around the same time (early 11th century) and available records provide conflicting views.
 Whatever the case is, they’re both REALLY OLD!
 I certainly enjoyed my visit and I’m now a fan of the beers from both breweries!

 How to get to Weltenburg Abbey